Hibbarcd/FantasyRPG_Alpha/README.md

 * 'U' for use item/interract with item tile on map screen

-* 'enter' key or clicking on options with mouse will engage user's choice.
+* 'enter' key or clicking on options with mouse will engage user's choice.--Feature not implimented yet

 ## NPM packages used: